wreck-lab/docs/phat2/klipper.md

 ![klipper-config](../assets/img/klipper-settings.png)

+After the configuration is completed, shutdown Raspberry Pi via the OctoPrint interface before installing it on the Printer.

 ## Configuration File
 The configuration file contains few sections that need to be updated.
 Some sections are general and are described described below.
 Some others are specific to a your 3D printer architecture and are described in the next steps (pick the one that matches your printer type)